MikeGolf45/MOSRK_Launcher/README.md

   <img src="https://github.com/FynnTW/DaC_Launcher/assets/22448079/d84f2825-f72e-437b-9888-cf6c0b864c70" width="1920" alt="MOSRK Launcher" /></a>

 ## Configuration Options
-The launcher currently provides the following configuration options
+The launcher currently provides the following configuration options:

 - **Permanent Arrows:** Ensures that arrows embedded in the ground stay for the duration of the battle and do not disappear.
 Has a small performance impact for low-end PCs.
 - **Use alternate strategy textures:** Use the strategy map textures from the AGO mod, with a more realistic satellite art style.